 Linux Terminal Emulator Features and Hardware Compatibility

 In a continuing series of, er, terminal-related posts, a look at some features of a subset of terminal emulators on Linux.
 I mainly use vterm inside of Emacs, usually via Equake, but sometimes I do want to spawn a terminal outside of Emacs, and so I’ve been curious about the properties of different terminals, including the ability to be used across a wide range of hardware.
-A few weeks ago, I came across Zutty, which describes itself as:
+A few weeks ago [as of 28 June 2022], I came across Zutty, which describes itself as:

 Towards a history of Quake-style drop-down terminals